 The IoLET Open Centre in London accepts candidates who haven’t attended a course or can't find a centre locally and wish to take the exam.

-In addition to centres in the UK, the Diploma in Translation can be taken at centres in Australia, Bahrain, China (Mainland, Hong Kong & Macao), Cyprus, France, Germany, Greece, India, Ireland, Italy, Poland, Portugal, Russia, Singapore, Spain, Trinidad & Tobago and Uruguay.
+In addition to centres in the UK, the Diploma in Translation can be taken at centres in Australia, Bahrain, China (Mainland, Hong Kong & Macao), Cyprus, France, Germany, Greece, India, Ireland, Italy, Netherlands, Poland, Portugal, Russia, Singapore, Spain, Trinidad & Tobago and Uruguay.
 If there is no registered centre in the country where you want to take the exam, please contact your local British Council office.

 From marking to issuing results